 I did just that.
 I transferred my authority over ME to him a very long time ago.
 I gave me away.
 I chose to be the harmony instead of the melody.
 I chose to give up parts of myself in order to … to what?

 At this point, I think I chose to give up my authenticity and authority over my SELF because I didn’t trust myself to do the “right” thing or be the “right” person.
 I looked outward into the world for validation that I was a good person.
-I looked to the expressions on the faces of those who I thought loved me to gauge my worth.
+I looked at the expressions on the faces of those who I thought loved me to gauge my worth.
 I used society’s definition of the roles I chose to embody to determine whether or not I was living up to my potential.

-So, when my ex-husband came along with all his assertiveness and black/white world view, I saw in him an easy gauge of my worth.
+So, when my ex-husband came along with all his assertiveness and black/white worldview, I saw in him an easy gauge of my worth.
 HE could tell me if I was “right” or “good” and I could trust him because he loved me.
 It would be easy to become the person I wanted to be with such a strong motivator on my side.

 I brought this problem into my marriage.
 I carried it with me for a very long time.
 It was only after I began to think that no one, not even ME, could be as malevolent and conniving as he thought I was.
 No one, not even me, could be so thoroughly mixed-up and wrong about so many things.
 That’s when I noticed that not only was he telling me what he thought of what I did, but he was also telling me WHY I had done such a thing.